Create an icon chart

 To create an icon chart:

-• If you open this icon chart in the future, it will be updated to reflect newly added data.
-So if you need to keep the report that reflects the current data, you must export it.
+- If you open this pie chart again in the future, it will be automatically updated to reflect the newly added data.
+Therefore, if you wish to keep the report that reflects the current data, you need to export it.

 Change colors and icons

-The colors and icons used to represent each category can be changed.
+The colors and icons used to represent each category can be modified.

-Please note that only the administrator (and sometimes other users with this specific access rights) can manage systems lists and therefore change the colors and icons.
+Please note that only the administrator (and sometimes other users with this specific access rights) can manage the system lists and therefore modify the colors and icons assigned to each category.

 Configure the icon chart